-F&ES 701A, Management Plans for Protected Areas.
+F&ES 50114a, Management Plans for Protected Areas.
 6 credits.
-A seminar that comprises the documentation of land-use history and zoning, mapping and interpretation, and the collection and analysis of socioeconomic, biological, and physical information for the construction of management plans.
+A seminar that comprises the documentation of land use history and zoning, mapping and interpretation, and the collection and analysis of socioeconomic, biological, and physical information for the construction of management plans.
 Plans are constructed for lands managed by the Nature Conservancy, Massachusetts Trustees of Reservations, private industrial and nonindustrial landowners, town land trusts, city parks and woodlands of New Haven, New York, and Boston, and the Appalachian Mountain Club.
-Prerequisites: F&ES 700b or 703a; F&ES 560b; F&ES 734b; or permission of the instructor.
-Eight days fieldwork.
+Prerequisites: F&ES 52013b or 52016a; F&ES 32114b; F&ES 84002b; or permission of the instructor.
+Eight days field-work.
 Limited enrollment.
 Mark S. Ashton, Thomas G. Siccama.

-[F&ES 702b, Rapid Assessments in Forest Conservation.
+[F&ES 50115b, Rapid Assessments in Forest Conservation.
 3 credits.
 An advanced interdisciplinary course concerned with assessing the protection and management of biologically diverse, complex forested ecosystems that produce various goods and services.
 Examples of independent case analyses concern landscape management of biogeographic regions in the Pacific Northwest, Ecuador, Costa Rica, Venezuela, Belize, central and southern Mexico, and the Panama Canal Watersheds.
 Students are encouraged to travel on extended class field trips to these regions.
-Prerequisites: F&ES 700b or 703a; F&ES 560b; F&ES 734b; or permission of the instructor.
+Prerequisites: F&ES 52013b or 52016a; F&ES 32114b; F&ES 84002a; or permission of the instructor.
 Three hours lecture.
 Eight days fieldwork.
 Limited enrollment.
 Mark S. Ashton, Timothy W. Clark.]

-F&ES 703a, Forest Dynamics: Growth and Development of Forest Stands.
+F&ES 52016a, Forest Dynamics: Growth and Development of Forest Stands.
 3 credits.
-This course introduces the study of forest stand dynamics - how the structure of different forest types changes over time.
-Understanding the dynamic nature of forest stands is important for creating and maintaining a variety of critical wildlife habitats on the land-scape, managing for sustainable supplies of wood products and other forest values, or predicting the risks and managing the effects of natural and anthropogenic disturbances.
-Through lectures and laboratory projects we explore forest development processes and pathways, concentrating on some key biological mechanisms driving forest structural change and the roles of natural and human disturbances in initiating and altering stand development trajectories.
+This course introduces the study of forest stand dynamics - how the structure and composition of different forest types change over time (from regeneration to old growth).
+Understanding the dynamic nature of forest stands is important for creating and maintaining a variety of critical wildlife habitats on the landscape, managing for sustainable supplies of wood products and other forest values, or predicting the risks and managing the effects of natural and anthropogenic disturbances.
+Through lectures, discussions, and field trips we explore forest development processes and pathways, concentrating on the biological mechanisms driving forest structural change and the roles of natural and human disturbances in initiating and altering stand development trajectories.
 We make use of New England forests as living laboratories, while discussing how similar patterns and processes of forest development are played out in forests around the globe.
 Ann E. Camp.

-F&ES 704a, Analysis of Silvicultural Problems.
+F&ES 50117a, Analysis of Silvicultural Problems.
 3 credits.
 An advanced course exploring the silvicultural options for problem stands.
-Problems can be both biological (fire, pathogens) and social (multiple value conflicts, property rights).
+Problems can be both biological

+(fire, pathogens) and social (multiple value conflicts, property rights).
 Solutions are sought through synthesis and analysis of relevant literature for case studies.
 Quantitative silvicultural and economic techniques are used for comparative evaluation of solutions.
-Prerequisites: F&ES 700b or 703a; F&ES 733a or 734b; or permission of the instructor.
+Prerequisites: F&ES 52013b or 52016a; F&ES 84001a or 84002a; or permission of the instructor.
 Mark S. Ashton.

-[F&ES 705a, Seminar in Advanced Silviculture.
+[F&ES 50118a, Seminar in Advanced Silviculture.
 2 credits.
 This course considers selected topics in silviculture for students with previous instruction in silviculture.
 Two hours lecture.
-Next offered fall 2006.
 Mark S. Ashton.]

-F&ES 708a,b, Field Trips in Forest Resource Management and Silviculture.
+F&ES 50119a,b, Field Trips in Forest Resource Management and Silviculture.
 I credit.
 Seven- to twelve-day field trips to study the silviculture and forest management of particular forest regions.
 In previous years, classes have visited Slovenia, Germany, Austria, the United Kingdom, British Columbia, and, in the United States, the southern Coastal Plain and Piedmont, and the Allegheny, Appalachian, Adirondack, and Green mountains.
 Mark S. Ashton, Ann E. Camp.